hartwigmedical/actin/algo/README.md

 HAS_HAD_DRUG_NAME_X_TREATMENT | Prior tumor treatments > name contains X
 HAS_HAD_CATEGORY_X_TREATMENT | Prior tumor treatments > categories contains X | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Stem cell transplantation, Antiviral therapy, Vaccine
 HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type like %Y% | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Stem cell transplantation (since these have a corresponding type in model)
+HAS_HAD_CATEGORY_X_TREATMENT_IGNORING_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type like %Y% | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Stem cell transplantation (since these have a corresponding type in model)
 HAS_HAD_CATEGORY_X_TREATMENT_AND_AT_LEAST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines => Y | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Stem cell transplantation, Antiviral therapy, Vaccine
 HAS_HAD_CATEGORY_X_TREATMENT_AND_AT_MOST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines <= Y | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Stem cell transplantation, Antiviral therapy, Vaccine
 HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y_ AND_AT_MOST_Z_LINES | categories contains "X" and corresponding type like %Y% and number of lines < Z | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Stem cell transplantation (since these have a corresponding type in model)
 HAS_HAD_FLUOROPYRIMIDINE_TREATMENT | Prior tumor treatments > name contains any fluoropyrimidine | Fluoropyrimidines: Capecitabine, Carmofur, Doxifluridine, Fluorouracil, Tegafur (T.B.D.)
+HAS_HAD_TAXANE_TREATMENT | Prior tumor treatments > name contains any taxane | Taxanes: Paclitaxel, Docetaxel, Cabazitaxel (T.B.D.)
 HAS_HAD_MAX_X_NR_ANTI_PD_L1_ OR_PD_1_IMMUNOTHERAPIES | Prior tumor treatments > nr of lines with immunoType Anti-PD-1 or Anti-PD-L1 should be <= X
 IS_ELIGIBLE_FOR_ON_LABEL_DRUG_X | Drug X is in the SOC treatment DB for that tumor type (T.B.I.)